3 Big Questions for the Future of the Energy Industry

 Now, despite the fact that global demand will continue to grow, a variety of technical and societal drivers are poised to create major disruption of this business model.
 An overwhelming 94% of power and utilities executives surveyed by PwC for its 13th Annual Global Power & Utilities Survey say they expect “complete transformation or important changes to the power utility business model.”
 Transformational change is most widely expected in Asia, followed by Europe, and least expected in the Middle East and Africa.

-But what are the major questions to answer within the energy industry?
+But what are the major questions to answer about the future of the energy industry?
 Here are three:

 What role will storage batteries play?